-10 Best Beaches in Albania You Gotta Check Out
+10 Best Beaches In Albania You Gotta Check Out

-The most enchanting stretch of coastline is the southernmost one, from the city of Vlore to the border with Greece.
-Along the coast, rounded, sensual mountains end straight into the sea, forgetting to leave some room for the beach.
+The most enchanting stretch of coastline is the southernmost one, extending from the city of Vlore to the border with Greece.
+Along the coast, rounded, sensual mountains run straight into the sea, forgetting to leave some room for the beach.
 However, when they do remember, you will spot many narrow, secluded beaches nestled among the rocky cliffs.

-The Albanian Riviera is very wild and populated by many different species of animals: driving along the glorious state highway number 8 I happened to meet donkeys, cows, turtles, frogs, sheep, boars, dogs, goats and many other animals!
+The Albanian Riviera is very wild and populated by many different species of animals.
+Driving along the glorious state highway number 8, I happened to meet donkeys, cows, turtles, frogs, sheep, boars, dogs, goats and many other animals!

-The former Albanian dictator was so consumed by his fear of a military invasion that he literally covered the whole country with concrete bunkers, which still guard both the coast and the hinterland like a neglected army of untended beetles.
+The Albanian coastline is also dotted with abandoned bunkers from the Enver Hoxha era.
+This former Albanian dictator was so consumed by his fear of a military invasion that he literally covered the whole country with concrete bunkers, which still guard both the coast and the hinterland like a neglected army of untended beetles.

 Gjipe Beach is possibly the best-kept secret of the Albanian Riviera.